aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-Syrian Arab Army, Syrian Arab Navy, Syrian Arab Air Force (including Air Defense Command), Police and Security Force
+Syrian Armed Forces: Syrian Arab Army (includes Syrian Arab Navy), Syrian Arab Air and Air Defense Force (includes Air Defense Command) (2005)

-18 years of age for compulsory military service; conscript service obligation - 30 months (2004)
+18 years of age for compulsory military service; conscript service obligation - 30 months (18 months in the Syrian Arab Navy); women are not conscripted but may volunteer to serve (2004)

 Military expenditures - dollar figure: